clayne/hacktical-c/README.md

 ## Support
 I've decided to release the book using an open license to benefit as many as possible, because I believe knowledge should be shared freely.

 But I also believe in compensation for creators; and the less economic pressure I have to deal with, the more time and energy I can put into the project.
 Please take a moment to consider chipping in if you like the idea.
-Nothing is free in this world, your contribution could make a huge difference.
+Nothing is free in this world, your contribution could make a big difference.

 The repository is set up for sponsoring via Stripe and Liberapay, alternatively you may use BTC (bitcoin:18k7kMcvPSSSzQtJ6hY5xxCt5U5p45rbuh) or ETH (0x776001F33F6Fc07ce9FF70187D5c034DCb429811).